How to Serve Eviction & Lease Termination Notices in Missouri

 Obtaining Proof of Service in Missouri

-A landlord can demonstrate proof that a notice was delivered through the following methods:
+A landlord can demonstrate proof that a notice was delivered by hand, by completing a Declaration of Service at the time of delivery.

-Missouri Eviction & Lease Termination Notice Forms
+Missouri Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-Notice to Quit for Unpaid Rent Eviction for Unpaid Rent
+Notice To Quit for Unpaid Rent Eviction for Unpaid Rent

-10 Day Notice to Comply or Vacate Eviction for Lease Violation
+10 Day Notice To Comply or Vacate Eviction for Lease Violation

-5 Day Notice to Comply or Vacate Eviction for Criminal Act
+5 Day Notice To Comply or Vacate Eviction for Criminal Act

-10 Day Notice to Vacate Eviction for Illegal Activity
+10 Day Notice To Vacate Eviction for Illegal Activity

-30 Day Notice to Vacate Ending a Periodic Lease /
+30 Day Notice To Vacate Ending a Periodic Lease /

 Tenancy of Less than 1 Year

-60 Day Notice to Vacate Ending a Yearly Lease
+60 Day Notice To Vacate Ending a Yearly Lease

 Sources